Documentation

 Automatically Created Human Tasks

-Automatic task creation, involves the automatic generation of tasks within a workflow or project through predefined rules, triggers, or conditions within an automation system or workflow management tool.
-This method is typically employed for processes that are repetitive and/or predictable, that are part of a larger, well-defined and specific pattern or sequence of activity.
+Automatic task creation, involves the automatic generation of tasks within a workflow or project through predefined rules, triggers, or conditions in an automation system or workflow management tool.
+This method is typically employed for processes that are repetitive and/or predictable or that are part of a larger, well-defined, and specific pattern or sequence of activities.

 Advantages: